Urban Just Transitions Scans

 Just Transitions Policy and Organization Scans

 The concept of just transition dates to at least the 1970s and arose out of struggles within the labour movement to reconcile environmental protection with the well-being of workers.
 As the concept has evolved and grown in popularity in recent years, it has taken on new and varied meanings.
-The Urban Just Transition Scans project aims to identify and make sense of how the concept is used and applied today to Scarborough’s urban and settler-colonial context.
-To develop our understanding, we are conducting “scans” of relevant policies and organizations.
+The Urban Just Transition scans project aims to identify and make sense of how the concept is used and applied today to Scarborough’s urban and settler-colonial context.
+We conducted scans of relevant policies and organizations to develop our understanding.